martavilab/DataDrivenSecurity/README.md

 **C**ommon **W**eakness **E**nnumeration is a community-developed list of weaknesses for software and hardware maintained by [MITRE](https://www.mitre.org/).
 In this standard each unique weakness is assigned a specific CWE number.
-In order to describe a weakness there is a specific [SCHEMA] (https://cwe.mitre.org/documents/schema/).
+In order to describe a weakness there is a specific [SCHEMA](https://cwe.mitre.org/documents/schema/).
 In the following lines we will have a close look at each one of the simple types of the defined schema.

 *AbstractionEnumeration*
 The CWE entries in the list form a tree of different abstraction layers: